 Absolutely.
 It's a matter of personal preference though.
 I'm not a huge fan of the skin from a texture perspective but if a few pieces end up on my fork it's still tasty.

-The nicest thing is the 'meat' of the squash pulls away easily from the skin so there's no need to peel it.
+The nicest thing is the 'meat' of the squash easily pulls away from the skin so there's no need to peel it.
 Which would be difficult and annoying.

 Roast squash.
 Stuff it with tasty things.
-What?
-Okay…I guess we can elaborate a smidge more.

 You'll want to prep the squash by cutting it in half horizontally and a small piece of each end off so it lays flat on the sheet tray.
 It is shaped like an acorn after all.
 Then in a pumpkin-like fashion scoop all the guts out (seeds and the stringy texture in the center of the acorn squash.)
 Try not to go through the bottom, but it's not the end of the world if you do.